Etiquetas:

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-are in country
+There are people in this country

-Who work every day
+Who every day

-Not for fame or do strive
+Not for fame or fortune do they strive

 But the fruits of their labor

-Are worth more their pay
+Are worth more than pay

-Hello Detroit auto workers,
+Hello Detroit workers,

 Let me you for time

-You a forty week for a livin',
+You a forty for a livin',

-This is for the one who swings the hammer,
+is for the one who swings the hammer,

-Driving home the nail
+Driving the nail

 Or the one behind the counter,